 If you purchase a side of beef, there will always be a few less desirable cuts.
-For our family it’ the beef short ribs, with three small children beef ribs are anything but a go-to meal.
-Get out the napkins, this is worth the mess.
+For our family, it’s the beef short ribs.
+With three small children, beef ribs are anything but a go-to meal.
+Get out the napkins.
+This is worth the mess.

 This recipe works well either in the oven or in a slow cooker, but there are a few steps at the end to finish off the sauce.

 These beer-braised beef short ribs don’t have a bbq flavor; if that’s what you’re after, head over here for beef short ribs with bbq sauce.

 - 3 – 5lbs beef short ribs, excess fat trimmed

 - 1 can (12oz) dark beer*

 - 4 slices of uncooked bacon cut into 1 inch pieces

 *As commenter La Rêveuse astutely pointed out lager is not dark, what I mean is, do not use any pilsners or Bud, Miller, type beers.
 I used Yeungling, but my normal preference is Newcastle Brown Ale or Guinness.

 Optional additional ingredients for the sauce: